yutiansut/QUANTAXIS/README.rst

 - DataBase: quantaxis
 - Collections: trade_date
-- BasicalName: date, datestamp, exchangeName
+- BasicalName: date, date_stamp, exchangeName

 #### QAS-201-2 transaction list
 - DataBase: quantaxis
 - Collections: stock_list
-- BasicalName: date, datestamp, stock [code, name]
+- BasicalName: date, date_stamp, stock [code, name]

 #### QAS-201-3 trading volume
 The transaction volume is obtained from the data format specification of [QAS-101] (# qastandard-101- quot; market data).
 The specification here is mainly for the matching mechanism.
 When the requested transaction volume of the strategy is greater than 1/8 of the true volume of the day, Judgment can not be traded.